There is no doubt that with the current Covid-19 pandemic, businesses take a major hit.

 That corporate sustainability reports have such considerable variation in the use of performance indicators points to a trend that “could hinder benchmarking efforts and make it difficult to measure progress.”

-This diversity of opinion of how best to adjudicate the performance of the indicators involved may have been due to a number of factors which included the “differing interpretations of sustainability; a relative lack of mandatory standards for reporting; the fact that different sectors have different reporting priorities.”
+There is a diversity of opinions on how best to adjudicate the performance of involved indicators.
+It might be caused by a number of factors including the “differing interpretations of sustainability; a relative lack of mandatory standards for reporting; the fact that different sectors have different reporting priorities.”

-At 2030 Builders, we have developed the perfect tool for companies to work with to accelerate this sustainability process.
+At 2030 Builders, we have developed the perfect tool for companies to work with accelerating the sustainability process.

-At 2030 Builders we use gamification in our experiences, as it is the best way to deal with the sheer amount of information needed to understand in sustainability.
-Learning through fun and engaging processes enables users to engage in active learning where information is internalised and becomes more a part of your employees thought processes.
+At 2030 Builders we included gamification in our experiences.
+We consider it the best way to deal with the sheer amount of information needed to understand sustainability.
+Learning through fun and engaging processes enables users to engage in active learning.
+As result, information is internalized and becomes a part of your employee’s thought processes.

-By learning about the areas of sustainability that your company is seeking to focus on they can learn how to think innovatively about the solutions that they need to come together.
-In this way, your workers’ personal connection to sustainability can be connected to that of the company to work collaboratively.
+Your employees can benefit from learning about the areas of sustainability that your company is seeking to focus on.
+They can learn how to think innovatively about the solutions that they need to come together.
+Consequently, your workers’ personal connection to sustainability goes hand in hand with that of the company to work collaboratively.

-The gamified process works to unleash the creativity in the workforces personal values and anchor the company strategy with them.
-The process of accelerating your company sustainability strategy is brought about by the buy-in that your workers develop with the company sustainability processes.
+The gamified process works to unleash the creativity in the workforce’s personal values and anchor the company strategy with them.
+Accelerating your company’s sustainability strategy is brought about by the buy-in that your workers develop with the company’s sustainability processes.

-When you want to accelerate your Sustainability strategy you need to have onboard your whole team and especially those who can drive forward the process.
-Your Human Resources department and those responsible for talent management, as sustainability work is upskilling your workforce.
+To accelerate your sustainability strategy you need to onboard the whole team, especially those who can drive the process forward.
+This includes the Human Resources department and those responsible for talent management, as sustainability work is upskilling your workforce.

-Your Communications Department needs to be involved likewise, as they are able to coherently and concisely put together the message that brings your company together around a sustainability narrative.
+Your Communications Department needs to involve as well.
+These employees can coherently and concisely put together the message that brings your company together around a sustainability narrative.

-Also, your Sustainability Manager needs to be able to push forward input as they are most acutely aware of the areas that your company needs to focus on in sustainability.
+Additionally, your Sustainability Managers need to be able to push the input forward.
+They are most acutely aware of the areas of sustainability that your company needs to focus on.

-By exploring common values and sustainability beliefs between peers there can be a strategic alignment that bolsters the sustainability capabilities of your company.
+Exploring common values and sustainability beliefs between peers may contribute to strategic alignment that bolsters the sustainability capabilities of your company.
 This can only serve to improve your company’s sustainability mission and work towards quantifiable impact.
 Accelerating your sustainability strategy can be a simple and engaging process if the correct steps are taken.

-If you are excited about what at 2030 Builders we can do for you and achieve together, or would just like to learn more about us, follow the link to book a demo.
+If you are excited about what 2030 Builders can do for you to achieve a sustainable strategy, or would just like to learn more about us, follow the link to book a demo.